oasoobi/noteblockplus/readme-en.md

 Take a note stick from your creative inventory.

-and click on the note stick to check the scale without changing it.
+When sneaked, click on the note block to check the scale without changing it.

-If you are not crouching, you can view the scale after it has been changed.
+If you are not sneaking, you can view the scale after it has been changed.

 ![](https://i.imgur.com/h7Oa1nW.png)

+I used deepl translations as I do not speak English.